peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public bool CanFitInInt32();

-Returns whether this object's value can fit in a 32-bit signed integer.
+ Returns whether this object's value can fit in a 32-bit signed integer.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object's value is from -2147483648 through 2147483647; otherwise, `false`  .
+ `true` true if this object's value is from -2147483648 through 2147483647; otherwise,  `false` false .

 <a id="CanFitInInt64"></a>
 ### CanFitInInt64

     public bool CanFitInInt64();

-Returns whether this object's value can fit in a 64-bit signed integer.
+ Returns whether this object's value can fit in a 64-bit signed integer.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object's value is from -9223372036854775808 through 9223372036854775807; otherwise, `false`  .
+ `true` true if this object's value is from -9223372036854775808 through 9223372036854775807; otherwise,  `false` false .

 <a id="CompareTo_int"></a>
 ### CompareTo